tomhrr/cosh/doc/all.md

     $ x @; 1 +; x !; x @
     2

+At the top level, variables can also be defined using the form `varm` ('var multiple').
+With `var`, only one definition operation for a given name may appear at a given scope, whereas with `varm`, redefinition is permitted.
+This is to facilitate the interactive use of variables, by avoiding the need for a user to define a variable in one command and then to make use of that variable in another command (or commands).

 #### Conditionals

 Conditional execution is handled by `if`.
 False boolean values, zero